 Depending where you’re stranded and the wood available.
 There are two main factors that decide the best bow drill woods.
 Availability and type of wood.
 In a forest, you might expect to find dead and dry limbs from a trees such as Cedar.

-Matter of fact I use Cedar, trunk, and limb, to teach the bow drill at all of my camps in California, Oregon, and Texas.
+Matter of fact I use Cedar, trunk, and limb, to teach the bow drill at my camps in California, Oregon, and Texas.
 As Cedar is plentiful across the US.

-In Oregon, specifically, the Western Red Cedar, common in Oregon and Washington State is a very good Bow wood.
-All parts of the bow drill can be made from this ‘Tree of Life’ as it is known.
-Even the cordage for the bow-string can be made from the Red Cedar tree.
-I consider all cedars to be a very good wood for the bow drill but not the very best.
+In Oregon, the Western Red Cedar, common in Oregon and Washington State is a very good bow drill wood.
+All parts of the bow drill come from the ‘Tree of Life’.
+Even the cordage for the bow-string is be made from the Red Cedar tree.
+Cedar is good wood for the bow drill but not the very best.

-The Monterrey Cypress is another tree you can find along the California and Oregon coast.
+The Monterey Cypress is another tree you can find along the California and Oregon coast.
 Cypress takes more practice to be consistent in making a coal.
 But Redwood and other woods I mention pale in comparison to the best bow drill woods.
-(Species of Cypress trees are found in abundance in the southern US.)
+Species of Cypress trees are abundant in the southern US.